pbartela/tour-planner/.ai/prd.md

 - **ID:** US-001
 - **Title:** New user registration via magic link
-- **Description:** As a new user, I want to be able to register an account by providing my email and a unique username, so I can start planning tours.
+- **Description:** As a new user, I want to be able to register an account by providing my email, so I can start planning tours.
 - **Acceptance Criteria:**
   - After providing my email on the registration page, I receive a message with a magic link.
-  - After clicking the link, I am taken to a registration completion page where I must provide a unique username (3-20 alphanumeric characters and underscores).
-  - The system checks the uniqueness of the username in real-time.
   - After successful registration, I am logged in and see a welcome screen (onboarding).

 - **ID:** US-002